K0iram/henry-reservations/README.md

 ### Viewing Reservations
 Clients can view their reservations on the Clients page.
 Providers can see their schedules and reservations on the Providers page.

+## Persistence

+### Local Storage
+Currently, the app uses local storage to persist data such as provider schedules and reservations.
+This approach is suitable for development and testing purposes because it is simple to implement and does not require a backend server.

+### Limitations
+- **Data Loss**: Data is stored only in the browser, so it will be lost if the user clears their browser data or accesses the app from a different device.
+- **Scalability**: Local storage is not suitable for handling large amounts of data or multiple users.

+### Making the App Production-Ready
+To make this app ready for production, consider the following improvements:
+1. **Backend Integration**: Implement a backend server using Node.js, Express, or another framework to handle data persistence.
+Use a database to store provider schedules and reservations.
+2. **Authentication**: Add user authentication to ensure that only authorized users can make or view reservations.
+3. **User Separation**: Separate the client and provider views so that clients can only view their own reservations and providers can only view their own schedules.
+4. **Error Handling**: Improve error handling throughout the app to provide better feedback to users and handle edge cases gracefully.
+5. **Testing**: Implement comprehensive unit and integration tests to ensure the app's reliability and stability.

+## Notes
+- The app assumes that the 'client' is signed in
+- The app allows any provider to update their schedule
+- The app does not have any tests